digiaiiris/tuntilukkarihelp/README.md

 |Workday: \<project task>, description: \<work description>|The work description can be given after the project task.
 Work description field must be seperated from the project task with a separator such as comma, dot (.) or a line break.|
 |Workday: \<project task>, comments: \<work description>|Other keywords also supported for work description field: Kommentiksi, Kommentti, Jira ticket, Jira, Comment, Selite, Selitteeksi, Tiketille, Tiketti|

-# Tips for Managing your Time at Work
+# Tips for Managing your Time Entries at Work

 ## Mark Project Tasks to Calendar Meeting Invitations